 Before you share a link with users, ensure that Day CQ Mail Service is configured.
 An error occurs if you attempt to share a link without first configuring Day CQ Mail Service.

 An asset link is auto-created in the Share Link field.
 Copy this link and share it with the users.
-The default expiration time for the link is one day.
+The default expiration time for the link is 7 days.

 Alternatively, proceed to perform steps 3-7 of this procedure to add email recipients, configure the expiration time for the link, and send it from the dialog.

 If you want to share links from your AEM Author instance to external entities, ensure that you only expose the following URLs (which are specifically used for link sharing) for GET requests only:

 - <AEM Server>/linkexpired.html

 Block other URLs to ensure that your Author instance is secure.

 If a shared asset is moved to a different location, its link stops working.
 Recreate the link and re-share with the users.